symbol/symbol-docs/source/guides/transfer/sending-an-encrypted-message.rst

 3. Sign the transaction with Alice's account.

 .. note:: To make the transaction only valid for your network, include the network generation hash.
-Open ``nodeUrl + '/node/info'`` in a new browser tab and copy the ``meta.networkGenerationHash`` value.
+Open :term:`NODE_URL` ``/node/info`` in a new browser tab and copy the ``meta.networkGenerationHash`` value.

 .. example-code::